 You have young newcomer Fionn Whitehead as Tommy, a soldier wanting to get off the beach and escape the horrors he’s seen so far by any means possible; you have Tom Hardy and Jack Lowden as Spitfire pilots Farrier and Collins respectively, patrolling the Channel and trying to shoot down any enemy aircraft before they drop more bombs on the legions of soldiers waiting patiently on the sands; and you have Mark Rylance as Mr Dawson and Tom Glynn-Carney as his son Peter, civilians in their small pleasure cruiser requisitioned by the navy to sail across the sea and collect as many troops as they can.

 With minimal dialogue and jaw-droppingly beautiful visuals, Nolan takes us on a searingly brutal journey into the hell of war that some critics have likened to Kubrick.
 The film certainly has the kind of elegant simplicity in shot and point of view that Kubrick employed so masterfully in movies like 2001: a space odyssey and particularly relevant here, his treatise on the Vietnam conflict, Full Metal Jacket.

-It’s all just top flight brilliance from a film-maker who not only creates incredible, unforgettable movies but also pushes the boundaries of cinema with his use of shooting on film and working in IMAX.
-I didn’t get to one of the 70mm screenings of DUNKIRK but I must seek one out, as like David Lean’s Lawrence of Arabia or Kubrick’s 2001, this is a movie whose subject matter and impeccable execution really demands the biggest stage possible.
+It’s all just top-flight brilliance from a film-maker who not only creates incredible, unforgettable movies but also pushes the boundaries of cinema with his use of shooting on film and working in IMAX.
+I didn’t get to one of the 70mm screenings of DUNKIRK but I must seek one out, as, like David Lean’s Lawrence of Arabia or Kubrick’s 2001, this is a movie whose subject matter and impeccable execution really demand the biggest stage possible.
 Go see it.